Did you know?

 People with treatment resistant depression are more likely to suffer injury or death than those who are well treated for their depression.
 A study from the Journal of Affective disorders showed that patients with treatment resistant depression have a 35% higher rate of death from all causes.
 The biggest difference being from accidents and self-injury.
 This finding is not surprising, but it highlights the need for these individuals to seek immediate help and try new therapies to control their symptoms.

 Those labeled with the diagnosis of treatment resistant depression often feel despair about their diagnosis and treatment options.
-This is where Ketamine infusion therapy is most helpful.
+This is where Ketamine infusion therapy for depression is most helpful.
 Virginia Infusion Therapies provides IV Ketamine infusion therapy to help with treatment resistant depression.
 Approximately 70% of patients will have temporary relief of their symptoms after the first dose.
 Longer lasting symptom improvement is found after loading dose treatment and with maintenance therapy.

 If you wish to find more information about Ketamine infusions at Virginia Infusion Therapies, fill out the information below and one of our providers will contact you shortly